-At March 31, 2019, short-term investments consisted of U.S. treasury securities.
 The Company classifies all investments as available-for-sale securities, as the sale of such investments may be required prior to maturity to implement management strategies.
 These investments are carried at amortized cost which approximates fair value.
 A decline in the market value of any short-term investment below cost that is determined to be other-than-temporary will result in a revaluation of its carrying amount to fair value.
 The impairment is charged to earnings and a new cost basis for the security is established.
 No such impairment charges were recorded for any period presented.

 Realized gains and losses from the sale of short-term investments, if any, are determined on a specific identification basis.
 Realized gains and losses and declines in value judged to be other-than-temporary, if any, on available-for-sale securities are included in other income or expense on the consolidated statements of operations.
 Realized and unrealized gains and losses during the periods presented were immaterial.
 Premiums and discounts are amortized or accreted over the life of the related security as an adjustment to yield using the straight-line method and are included in interest income on the consolidated statements of operations.
 Interest and dividends on securities classified as available-for-sale are included in interest income on the consolidated statements of operations.
-At March 31, 2019, the remaining contractual maturities of all available-for-sale investments were less than one year.
+At June 30, 2019, the Company had no short-term investments.